pycontw/pybot22/README.md

 ![](./figures/setup_intents.png)

-### Step 2
+### Step 2 - Create a discord server
-Setting up the discord server.
-Just create an empty discord server.

-Click the '+' icon to create the server.
+Go to discord and open the app.
+On the left hand side, click the '+' icon to create a new server for the game.

 ![](./figures/create_server.png)